-For \textbf{Q4}, we provide the source code of the same malicious components to a state-of-the-art LLM.
-We use \gptmodel with a prompt that instructs the model to generate a functionally equivalent software component, with any malicious code removed~(\cref{sec:naive-prompt}).
+For \textbf{Q4}, we provide the source code of the same malicious components to \gptmodel with a prompt that instructs the model to generate a functionally equivalent software component, with any malicious code removed~(\cref{sec:naive-prompt}).
 We evaluate the security and functionality of the produced code in an identical manner as \sys's regeneration.

-Given libraries with simple functionality like \texttt{left-pad}, \texttt{trim}, and \texttt{string-compare}, \gptmodel generates a functionally equivalent version of the library while removing the malicious behavior.
-If the malicious behavior is distinct from the core functionality of the library, \gptmodel can easily remove it by copying the core library code and ignoring any clearly malicious lines.
-In these cases, the generated code passes the developer-provided tests and is free of vulnerabilities, making this approach a viable alternative to \sys.
+For components with simple functionality like \texttt{left-pad}, \texttt{trim}, and \texttt{string-compare}, \gptmodel generates a functionally equivalent version of the components, essentially by copying the legitimate code and discarding the malicious code.
+In these cases, the generated code passes the developer-provided tests and is free of vulnerabilities, making this approach a viable alternative to \sys for these components.

 In the case of the \texttt{pad} supply-chain attack~(\cref{sec:eval-pad}), the malicious code snippet fetches unknown source code from a URL.
 The LLM understands the call to \ttt{fetch} as benign, as it is a common operation and there is no context to suggest that the fetched code is malicious.
-Similarly, if the vulnerability exists in a compiled module that is included using \texttt{require}, with only the library interface implemented in JavaScript, as in the native addon vulnerabilities, an LLM cannot \say{see} any vulnerabilities in the compiled artifact and may simply copy the original code, failing to provide a secure version of the library.
-In both of these cases, \sys interacts with the library in a black-box manner, generates a set of I/O pairs that adequately exercise the library's functionality, and uses these pairs to synthesize a new version of the library.
-For the \ttt{pad} library, the regenerated library includes only the padding functionality, as fetching code from a URL is not representable by the intermediate I/O pair format.
+Similarly, if the vulnerability exists in a compiled module that is included using \texttt{require}, with only the component interface implemented in JavaScript, as in the native addon vulnerabilities, an LLM cannot ``see'' any vulnerabilities in the compiled artifact and may simply copy the original code, failing to provide a secure version of the component.
+In both of these cases, \sys interacts with the component in a black-box manner, generates a set of input-output pairs that adequately exercise the component's functionality, and uses these pairs to regenerate a new version of the component.
+For \ttt{pad}, the regenerated component includes only the padding functionality, as fetching code from a URL is not representable by input-output pairs.